paulusnikel/computational-utils/README.md

 Some utilities for null safe operation for plain object and collection

 ### Mappo
-A wrapper class for map for some kind of `findByIds` operation in Map
+A wrapper class for map for better integration between Map and Optional.
+Also some added capabilities like `findByIds` (you get the idea).